HarryShiL/HarryShiL.github.io/index.md

 **Research Interests:** Recommender Systems, Information Retrieval, and Machine Learning

+Lei is a staff algorithm engineer and a tech lead of the ranking strategy group at Baidu's video search team.
+Previously, He obtained Ph.D.
+(2018) in Computer Science from University of Chinese Academy of Sciences and B.E.
+(2012) from Wuhan University.

 ## News
 [Oct 2021] One paper about personalized video search was accepted by WSDM 2022.